IndigoNakamoto/Litecoin-Knowledge-Hub/docs/architecture/high_level_design.md

 all independent services that can be scaled horizontally.
 The use of MongoDB Atlas for the vector store also provides a scalable and managed solution.

-Performance will be monitored and optimized as needed.
-Caching strategies can be implemented at various levels (e.g., CDN for static assets, caching for API responses) to improve response times.
+Performance has been optimized through a streamlined retrieval pipeline that achieves sub-second response times for most queries.
+The system uses efficient dense vector search with rule-based query expansion, eliminating computationally expensive re-ranking operations.
+Async retrieval methods provide 2-10x faster response times compared to synchronous approaches.
+Performance will continue to be monitored with caching strategies implemented at various levels (e.g., CDN for static assets, API response caching) to maintain optimal user experience.

 ## 5. Security